mueller-kai/Arduino_Led-Matrices-for-Driving-Simulator/README.md

 Navigation message: Turn right
 Visualization: Animate arrows right

+Animation can be adjusted based on how far the turn is away form the current position of the car.

 https://user-images.githubusercontent.com/72653744/123142842-2c481a00-d45a-11eb-918d-467cd26b0e3d.mp4

 The Code runs on a Arduino 4.0 Teensy.
 It coordinates 1536 LEDs!